pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

 The infrastructure folder contain Pulumi code of deploying this CMS app onto the AWS S3, speeding up using AWS CloudFront, and certificate creation using AWS Certificate Manager.
 The general idea is deploy the CMS application as a static website onto the AWS.
 We already have a [Pulumi's static website creation example](https://github.com/pulumi/examples/tree/master/aws-ts-static-website) with explanation provided.

-The infrastructure takes three argument: pathToWebsiteContents,targetDomain, certificateArn.
+The infrastructure requires three stack configuration properties: `pathToWebsiteContents`, `targetDomain`, `certificateArn`.
 - pathToWebsiteContents
   - The path to the builded content of this React Website app.
   - Run a yarn build will create a build folder which contains the builded file and we should pass the directory of the build folder to this variable.